SerenaTetart/Time_series_analysis/README.md

 <img src="https://user-images.githubusercontent.com/65224852/151908925-a94c7e72-f184-4760-b164-8661f97c0d22.png">
 </p>

-here we can see that these series are already stationary.
+here we can see that these series are already stationary, they both have p < 0.05.

 ## Project 2 - Bitcoin forecasting with LSTM